 Do you remember the Red Bull and Vodka thing in the early 2000s?
 Or the Irish Coffee thing of…last night?
-The problem is that caffeine makes you feel less drunk, but it doesn’t actually sober you up in the least.
+The problem is that caffeine makes you feel less drunk, but it doesn’t sober you up in the least.
 It just makes you believe that your reaction time and judgment are OK, and you can see why that’s a pretty dangerous situation to find yourself in.

 One last thing, it turns out that caffeinated beverages don’t lead to dehydration.
 If you don’t usually drink caffeine and then one day you decide to go hog wild and guzzle five venti lattes, your urine output is going to increase for a few hours.
 However, for someone like me who has been drinking 4 to 5 cups a day for many years, it’s not going to cause the same reaction.
-In fact, the Institute of Medicine has concluded that caffeinated beverages appear similar to non-caffeinated drinks when it comes to meeting fluid needs.
+The Institute of Medicine has concluded that caffeinated beverages appear similar to non-caffeinated drinks when it comes to meeting fluid needs.

 How your body reacts to caffeine seems to be a pretty individualized thing – some people swear that a cup of coffee after dinner doesn’t interrupt their sleep while others insist that they can’t have a drop after noon.
 If you feel OK and sleep well, and you’re not drinking multiple pots of coffee or cases of energy drinks every day, there’s probably not too much of a reason for concern about your caffeine intake, as long as you aren’t pregnant, have high blood pressure, or suffer from GERD.
-In fact, a few cups a day might just be a boon your health.
+A few cups a day might be a boon of your health.